minhquanlecs/minhquanlecs.github.io/_news/announcement_11.md

 related_posts: false
 ---

-A paper done during my undergraduate studies has been accepted in Neural Computing and Applications.
+A paper done during my undergrad has been accepted in Neural Computing and Applications.